 However, there are indications that this formula may be at its breaking point.
-One critical challenge will be overcoming the middle-income trap, whereby the vast majority of countries that have advanced to middle income, only a handful have made the next leap to high-income.
-These problems have been shown in South Africa and Brazil which have been persistently stuck in this trap.
+One critical challenge will be overcoming the middle-income trap, whereby the vast majority of countries that have advanced to middle income, only a handful have made the next leap to high income.
+These problems have appeared in South Africa and Brazil, which have been persistently stuck in this trap.
 Countries in this situation find their growth stalled because they are unable to effectively compete with either lower-labor cost countries or innovation-driven high-income countries.
-There are debates on whether current day China is in the middle-income trap.
-As the economic growth rate has slowed, China can no longer economically grow and technological advance simply by foreign direct investment and importing advanced technology, but must develop its own capability to invest outward and developing advanced technology, but fostering these capabilities are costly and very complex.
-Furthermore, as countries reach middle income, where individual interests overtakes collective interests, citizens are less likely to make the same sacrifices as previously, and expect more from social services and the natural environment.
+There are debates on whether present-day China is in the middle-income trap.
+As the economic growth rate has slowed, China can no longer economically grow and technologically advance simply by foreign direct investment and importing advanced technology, but must develop its own capability to invest abroad and develop advanced technology.
+However, fostering these capabilities is costly and very complex.
+Furthermore, as countries reach middle-income status, where individual interests overtakes collective interests, citizens are less likely to make the same sacrifices as before, and expect more from social services and the natural environment.

 Taking some examples of countries that successfully escaped or avoided the middle-income trap as an example, combined with the characteristics of the global environment, we argue that at the country level, developing a reliable social capability and taking advantage of middle-class consumption are crucial for China to breaking through the middle income trap.
-In China, the emerging middle class must drive economic growth via purchasing high-quality and innovative products produced by domestic firms, and thus indirectly fostering China's social capability via local firms' seeking high-qualified human capital.
-However, the problems are how to create incentives for middle-class consumption within China and how to shape education (which is a key measure of social capability) to train China's students and future leaders to be more innovative and creative.
+The emerging middle class must drive economic growth via purchasing high-quality and innovative products produced by domestic firms, and thus indirectly fostering social capability via local firms' seeking high-qualified human capital.
+However, the problems are how to create incentives for middle-class consumption within the country and how to shape education - a key measure of social capability - to train students and future leaders to be more innovative and creative.

-A key leverage point to achieve these capabilities are corporations and we highlight a number of important roles of Chinese firms' in the development of key domestic capabilities and global integration.
-Chinese firms are not only the beneficiries of a country's development, but also the key engine that will propel China past the middle-income trap.
+A key leverage point to achieve these capabilities are corporations, and we highlight a number of important roles of Chinese firms' in the development of key domestic capabilities and global integration.
+Chinese firms are not only the beneficiaries of a country's development, but also the key engine that will propel the country past the middle-income trap.
 Domestically, Chinese companies benefit from the "pull force," of growing middle-class consumption, which spurs their push into innovative and high-quality products.
-Innovative and high quality products, then recripricoally further drive consumption.
-As they advance, companies need for a large pool of high qualified human resources at a reasonable cost, and so they act as a "push force" for an upgraded education system that should distribute education resources equally and respect individual's internal interests.
-Thus, Chinese companies can act as a hub, both benifiting from and driving catching-up at the national level.
+Innovative and high-quality products then reciprocally further drive consumption.
+As they advance, companies need for a large pool of high-qualified human resources at a reasonable cost increases, and so they act as a "push force" for an upgraded education system that should distribute education resources equally and respect individual's internal interests.
+Thus, companies can act as a hub, both benefiting from and driving catching up at the national level.